TurhanOz/sync-wp/_posts/2014-07-08-custom-attributes-for-custom-android-component.md

         android:layout_height="fill_parent"
         options:company_age="20"
         options:company_name="corp"/&gt;
+&lt;/RelativeLayout&gt;</pre>
-&lt;/RelativeLayout&gt;</pre> There, you need to be carefull to add a new namespace :
+There, you need to be carefull to add a new namespace :

-<pre class="lang:default decode:true ">xmlns:options="http://schemas.android.com/apk/res-auto"</pre> The value of the namespace (
+<pre class="lang:default decode:true ">xmlns:options="http://schemas.android.com/apk/res-auto"</pre>
+The value of the namespace (<em>'options'</em>) could be anything you want.

-*'options'*) could be anything you want. **#3.
-Extract these attributes from your fragment :** If you check [the Fragment API ][1]reference, the only callback where you could deal with custom attributes is the [onInflate()][2] method As described, this callback should only be responsible for extracting the attributes :
+<strong>#3.
+Extract these attributes from your fragment :</strong>
+If you check <a href="http://developer.android.com/reference/android/app/Fragment.html">the Fragment API </a>reference, the only callback where you could deal with custom attributes is the <a href="http://developer.android.com/reference/android/app/Fragment.html#onInflate(android.app.Activity,%20android.util.AttributeSet, android.os.Bundle)">onInflate()</a> method

+As described, this callback should only be responsible for extracting the attributes :
-> " all you should do here is parse the attributes and save them away."
-Let's suppose I have a Business Object called Company <pre class="lang:java decode:true">public class Company{
+<blockquote>" all you should do here is parse the attributes and save them away."</blockquote>
+Let's suppose I have a Business Object called Company
+<pre class="lang:java decode:true">public class Company{
     final String name;
     final int age;
+}</pre>
-}</pre> All I have to do is parsing the attributes and creating my Company BO within onInflate() method as follow:
+All I have to do is parsing the attributes and creating my Company BO within onInflate() method as follow:
 <pre class="lang:java decode:true  ">@Override
 public void onInflate(Activity activity, AttributeSet attrs, Bundle savedInstanceState) {
     super.onInflate(activity, attrs, savedInstanceState);